kbehnken/recipe-api-mysql/README.md

 ```
 cat dbConfig/init.sql | mysql -u username -p your_database
 ```
-3. Create a .env file on the root of the project directory:
+3. Create a .env file in the root of the project directory:
 ```
 HOST=localhost
 SERVER_PORT = 4042